No products in the cart.

 To learn how to regulate anger after stroke, it is critical to understand the factors that may trigger the emotion.
 Some common triggers for anger include:

 • Perceived lack of control.
-The road to recovery is full of challenges, such as navigating institutions like therapy, insurance, and government-funded disability programs.
-When these institutions prevent a person from engaging in the activities they want and need, such as adequate access to therapy, it can cause the person to feel like their life is out of their control, which can lead to anger.
+The road to recovery is full of challenges, such as navigating institutions like therapy centers, insurance coverage, and government-funded disability programs.
+While working through these systems, survivors may feel like situations are outside of their control, which can lead to anger.

 • Other peoples’ behavior.
-Individuals with disabilities are often faced with insensitive comments and other challenges that can trigger anger due to other peoples’ behavior.
+Stroke survivors may be faced with insensitive comments and other challenges that can trigger anger.

 • Anxiety and overstimulation.
-When the brain is recovering from a stroke, it can heighten anxiety and/or result in one becoming easily overwhelmed due to overstimulation in situations with large crowds, excess noise, or excess activity.
-Some survivors struggle with grocery stores, for example, due to crowded aisles that they must navigate.
-This can heighten anxiety and be overwhelming, which can trigger anger.
+When the brain is recovering from a stroke, it can heighten anxiety and the possibility of overstimulation.
+This is especially apparent in situations with large crowds, excess noise, or excess activity, which can become overwhelming and trigger anger.

 • Barriers to goals or routines.
-Stroke recovery can be a slow process, and even if the survivor is making progress, it can be upsetting when disabilities block you from reaching your goals or participating in daily routines.
+Stroke recovery can be a slow process.
+Even if the survivor is making progress, it can be upsetting to have to change one’s daily routines or modify goals due to persistent impairments.

-Individuals without disabilities may feel confronted by one of these triggers at any given time.
-However, individuals recovering from a stroke are often confronted by multiple triggers at once, which can heighten angry outbursts and reactions.
+Individuals without health challenges may feel confronted by one of these triggers at any given time.
+However, individuals recovering from a stroke are often confronted by multiple triggers at once, which can heighten angry reactions.

 Managing Anger After Stroke